In the beginning, there was Marvel Cave.

 After descending nearly 500 feet below the surface, how do you get back up to daylight?
 In 1957, cave operators installed a unique cable train designed to take cave visitors up the half mile, 1070 foot climb back to the surface!

 Novelist Harold Bell Wright represents one of the many famous spelunkers to venture into Marvel Cave.
 Missouri's deepest cave is rich in history and beauty.
 Don't miss out on a unique opportunity to see a side of Mother Nature few are fortunate enough to experience.
 Tour Marvel Cave the next time you visit Silver Dollar City!

 Explore Silver Dollar City's deepest, darkest secret!
 Take a step back in time and experience Marvel Cave just as the early explorers did - by Lantern Light!
 Guides dressed in period costume delight guests with historical facts and little known stories during this nostalgic 90-minute journey each day.
 Now open to guests on the Lantern Light Tour, see the Mammoth Room!
 Last toured in the late 1950s, this large room is located just to the right of the guest trail in the Cathedral Room.
 Highlights of the re-opened trail include the bat wall, the only known "Spanish ladder" left in the cave (circa 1541) and many colorful stories!

 The tour begins 90 minutes prior to park closing March - October, and at 5:30 p.m. in November & December.
-Lantern Light Tours are $10.00 (tax included) for adults and $5.00 (tax included) for children ages 8-11 (children under 8 are not permitted on Lantern Light Tours).
+Lantern Light Tours are $11.00 plus tax (children under 8 are not permitted on Lantern Light Tours).
 Tours have a limited capacity, so order online today* or make your reservations early at the Cave Information Desk located in the Hospitality House.